damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 Also, Christians realize that God provides work and we are working for Him.
 Only your best will do.
-Christians should do their absolute best work, never cutting corners, knowing they are working for God, not man.
+Christians should do their absolute best work, never cutting corners or being unethical, knowing they are working for God, not man.

 ## Part 2: The Problems With Work